RhysEJF/radical-alignment/concepts/cognitive-forking.md

 Every belief has a visible lineage.
 You can see where it came from, what challenges it survived, what contexts tested it, how it evolved through dialogue.
 You can see the "source code", the assumptions it rests on, the logic connecting them, the evidence supporting or contradicting it.

-And crucially: you can fork it.
+And crucially.
+You can fork it.

 You can say, "I agree with beliefs 1-7 and 9-12, but belief 8 looks like a crony that was inserted for political reasons.
 Here's my fork without it."